 A comprehensive baseline stream habitat and macroinvertebrate assessment was conducted in August 2015 on Ebright Creek, downstream of the Plateau.
-This assessment was conducted to better understand the relationship between stormwater, hydrology, and natural conditions in Ebright Creek as a means to evaluate whether the stream habitat and the biological community of the stream is being degraded by any increased erosion and sedimentation resulting from the construction of these developments.
-Effects of urbanization on instream physical, chemical, and biological characteristics, such as increased contaminants, increased streamflow flashiness, increased concentrations of chemicals, and changes in aquatic community structure toward a more tolerant community associated with organically enriched conditions, have been documented in literature (Waite et al., 2008).
+A macroinvertebrate assessment was conducted in early September 2016 to monitor aquatic invertebrate biological community trends and richness at the four index sites established in 2015.
+Flow (via water level), water level, and temperature were monitored in 2015 and 2016 at the upper end of Reach 1 by instrumentation installed by Geosyntec.
+This monitoring was initiated to better understand the relationship between stormwater, hydrology, and natural conditions in Ebright Creek as a means to evaluate whether the stream habitat and the biological community of the stream is being degraded by any increased erosion and sedimentation resulting from the construction of these developments.
+Effects of urbanization on instream physical, chemical, and biological concentrations of chemicals, and changes in aquatic community structure toward a more tolerant community associated with organically enriched conditions, have been documented in literature (Waite et al., 2008).

 There has been a considerable amount of habitat loss in the upper watershed of Ebright Creek above the study area and in the lower reaches in the study area.
-These losses can largely be attributed to forest loss

-(especially in the riparian zone) coupled with urban development resulting in altered hydrology and a reduction of channel complexity (e.g., LWD) especially in Reaches 0 and 1 and in the headwater sections of Ebright Creek, located on the Plateau.
+These losses can largely be attributed to forest loss (especially in the riparian zone) coupled with urban development resulting in altered hydrology and a reduction of channel complexity (e.g., LWD) especially in Reaches 0 and 1 and in the headwater sections of Ebright Creek, located on the Plateau.
 McMillan et al. (2014) found that riparian vegetation in urban streams influenced nutrient transformations, bank stability, input of woody debris, and provided direct water quality benefits (reduced stream temperature).
 Similarly, the presence of LWD has been shown to improve the macroinvertebrate community, as well as providing hydraulic roughness, that result in pool formation and streambed stabilization (Hilderbrand et al., 1997).